sambee-coding/sambee-coding/README.md

 - 💼 **Web Design Business** : sourcing local Bahir Dar businesses, building real cold-outreach demo sites, and closing clients with a bilingual (Amharic/English) pitch process, pricing tiers, and a formal contract
 - 📚 **Dev Education** : running a Telegram channel that teaches fellow students how to build real software, not just follow tutorials
 - 🔧 Continuously sharpening Node.js/Express and REST API architecture skills
+- leveing AI and LLM's to get ahead of the current technology and solve problems around my enviroment
 <br/>

 ## 🌟 Featured Projects